 How an Attorney Can Help

 If you believe that your rights were violated, the best thing you can do is to speak with an experienced criminal defense attorney.
-The first thing they will likely do is examine your entire case and any other convictions in order to identify violations.
+The first thing they will likely do is examine your entire case and any other convictions to identify violations.

 Your attorney can also help you formulate the best possible arguments to persuade the judge to grant your application and overturn your conviction.
 This requires in-depth knowledge of the law and experience to know which arguments are likely to be successful, but also what makes your case unique.

-Call Our Haddonfield Criminal Defense Attorney
+Call Our Haddonfield Post-Conviction Relief Attorney

 If you believe that you or a loved one were wrongfully convicted, you should contact an attorney as soon as possible—this may be your last chance to get your conviction set aside or your sentence reduced.

 Criminal defense attorney Matthew Portella brings his knowledge, experience, and dedication to every case he handles and will give your case the attention it deserves.
-Call us today at (856) 310-9800 or contact us online in order to schedule a free consultation and discuss how we can help you.
+Call us today at (856) 310-9800 or contact us online to schedule a free consultation and discuss how we can help you.